ZacSweers/ArraySetBackport/README.md

 ArraySetBackport
 =========

-Backport of the [ArraySet][arrayset] implementation from Android Lollipop.
+Backport of the [ArraySet][arrayset] implementation from Android Marshmallow.
 Functionally, it's nearly identical to the original code, with some minor tweaks to use the same structure that [ArrayMap][arraymap] uses to support older version.